eddiegulay/EchoSocket/README.md

 - **src:** Contains more advanced scripts for handling multiple clients.
 - **master.py:** Where the server script is located.
 - **slave.py:** Where the client script is located.

+---
+Certainly!
+Here's a simple README for creating connections between a master server and slave clients using the `EchoSocket` class in `multi_clients.py`:

+---

+## EchoSocket: Master-Slave Connection

+1. **Run the Master Server:**

+    - Open `master.py` and customize the following variables:

+        ```python
+        SERVER_IP = "127.0.0.1"  # Set the server IP address
+        SERVER_PORT = 8080       # Set the server port
+        SERVER_NAME = "MasterServer"  # Set the server name
+        ```

+    - Run the master server:

+        ```bash
+        python master.py
+        ```

+2. **Run the Slave Client:**

+    - Open `slave.py` and customize the following variables:

+        ```python
+        SERVER_IP = "127.0.0.1"  # Set the server IP address
+        SERVER_PORT = 8080       # Set the server port
+        SERVER_NAME = "MasterServer"  # Set the server name (should match the master)
+        ```

+    - Run the slave client:

+        ```bash
+        python slave.py
+        ```

+## Interacting with the System

+- Once the master server and slave clients are running, the master server will accept incoming connections from slaves.

+- Slave clients can send messages to the master server, and the server will respond by echoing the received messages.

+- To gracefully exit the system, type `'exit'` as a message in a slave client.

+### Notes

+- The master and slave instances of `EchoSocket` are designed to be flexible, allowing for easy customization of server IP, port, and name.

+- The system uses a simple echo mechanism where the server responds with an echo of the received message.

+---

 ## Contributing